nus-cs2103-AY2122S1/ip/README.md

 # Duke the Memo Assistant
-> “Work gives you meaning and purpose and life is empty without it.” > – Stephen Hawking (source) https://dansilvestre.com/productivity-quotes/ - automatic
+> “Work gives you meaning and purpose and life is empty without it.” > – Stephen Hawking ([source])(https://dansilvestre.com/productivity-quotes/)

 If you are someone constantly seeking for tasks to be done, it might be difficult to remember all of them.